qgis/QGIS-Documentation/source/working/working_with_vector.rst

 With the |mActionMoveFeature| :guilabel:`Move Feature` icon on the toolbar you can move existing features.

-\begin{Tip}\caption{\textsc{Attribute Value Types}}
+.. _tip_attributes_types:

+.. tip:: **Attribute Value Types**

    At least for shapefile editing the attribute types are validated during the entry.
 Because of this, it is not possible to enter a number into the text-column in the dialog :guilabel:`Enter Attribute Values` or vice versa.
 If you need to do so, you should edit the attributes in a second step within the :guilabel:`Attribute table` dialog.
-\end{Tip}

 Node Tool
 ---------